 i.
-Capital Management Policy and Process for Capital Needs, How Capital is Managed and Material Changes During the Reporting Period
+Capital Management Policy and Process for Capital Needs, How Capital is Managed and Material Changes During the Reporting Period ii.
+Eligible Capital Categorized by Tiers in Accordance to the Eligible Capital Rules Used to Meet ECR and MSM Requirements of the Insurance Act

-The Company has very strong capital ratios as a result of completing new common share capital issuance in October 2016.
+The Company has very strong capital ratios as a result of completing new common share capital issuance in October 2016 and in the first half of 2017.